SwissLife-OSS/squadron/README.md

 ## Features

 For all services we try to provide container support when this exist, otherwise this will be implemented by targeting directly the service.
-All services are using Linux containers which automaticly requiers Docker with Linux containers.
+All services are using Linux containers which automaticly requires Docker with Linux containers.

 - [x] MongoDB
 - [x] Elasticsearch